elves/elvish.io/src/ref/language.md

 ▶ [3 4 5 6 7]
 ```

-Schematically this is an inversive operation to variable explosion, which is why they share the `@` sign.
+Schematically this is a reverse operation to variable explosion, which is why
+they share the `@` sign.

 ## Temporary Assignment